uwlib-cams/MARC2RDA/README.md

 She represents the KB, National Library of the Netherlands at the EURIG. <br>
 Her interest is RDA implemented as linked data.
 She participates in different projects in the Netherlands and abroad concerning the mapping and conversion of legacy bibliographic and authority data into RDA-RDF._ <br>
 <br><br>
+**-Doreen Chen [dchen077](https://github.com/dchen077), Mapping Contributor, Transformation Contributor**<br>
+_Doreen Chen (she/her/hers) is a second-year residential student currently pursuing her Master of Library and Information Science degree at the University of Washington.
+She works as a Linked Data Metadata Student Specialist at the University of Washington Libraries and contributes to MARC2RDA among other projects.
+Her academic interests include open data, data curation, and metadata management._
+<br><br>
 **-Gordon Dunsire [GordonDunsire](https://github.com/GordonDunsire), Metadata Consultant, LRM/RDA/RDF**<br>
 _Gordon Dunsire is an independent consultant who lives in Edinburgh, Scotland.
 He was formerly Head of the Centre for Digital Library Research at the University of Strathclyde.
 He has been a member of various IFLA review groups and sections concerned with cataloguing and metadata standards, and is a recipient of an IFLA Medal for his work with linked open data.
 He is a former Chair of the RDA Steering Committee and the RSC Technical Working Group.
 He is co-author of "Bibliographic information organization in the semantic web"._
 <br><br>